 Washington state sex offender registration laws differ from other states in two significant ways.
 First, the law makes no distinction between juvenile and adult sex offenders; requiring mandatory registration for both under the same criteria, on the same registry.
 Several states have separate adult and juvenile registries (usually where the juvenile registry is only available to law enforcement, not to the public).
-Other states have discretionary registration, (a finding must be made by a judge or board that the juvenile is a threat), while some states require registration only if convicted as an adult.56 of the age of the victim does not trigger the registration requirement for juveniles.58 Many states require juvenile registration for a limited list of sex offenses and the federal Adam Walsh Law requires registration only if the juvenile is over 14 and the crime is comparable to or more serious than an "aggravated offense."
-The definition applicable to juveniles includes use of force, or threat of force.59
+Other states have discretionary registration, (a finding must be made by a judge or board that the juvenile is a threat), while some states require registration only if convicted as an adult.

 Second, the Washington State law requires juvenile registration for "any sex offense."
-Sex offense, as it is defined,57 includes 26 different offenses, more anticipatory felony offenses, and felony offenses with a sexual motivation finding.
-The original "Megan's Law" made an important distinction that an act by a juvenile that is criminal only because
+Sex offense, as it is defined, includes 26 different offenses, more anticipatory felony offenses, and felony offenses with a sexual motivation finding.
+The original "Megan's Law" made an important distinction that an act by a juvenile that is criminal only because of the age of the victim does not trigger the registration requirement for juveniles.
+Many states require juvenile registration for a limited list of sex offenses and the federal Adam Walsh Law requires registration only if the juvenile is over 14 and the crime is comparable to or more serious than an "aggravated offense."
+The definition applicable to juveniles includes use of force, or threat of force.

 Washington State's juvenile justice system was created to make certain that rehabilitation would be the ultimate objective in devising juvenile punishment.
 The rationale for this separate system was that children do not have the capacity for rational thoughts as adults do and more amenable to rehabilitation.
 Washington enacted the Juvenile Justice Act of 1977 to establish a separate system to ensure that juveniles be held accountable while the state would provide punishment commensurate with the age, crime, and criminal history of the juvenile offender, as well as protect the citizenry from criminal behavior, among other objectives.
-This Act furthered the notion of the state as a protector of the child, better known as the doctrine of parens patriae63.
+This Act furthered the notion of the state as a protector of the child, better known as the doctrine of parens patriae.